Indian motorbikes have a cult following in a most surprising place … a little town right at the bottom of New Zealand.

 That didn’t stop him, either.

-- Burt’s 1920 Indian motorcycle would need some serious mods to be competitive.
+- Burt’s 1920 Indian motorbike would need some serious mods to be competitive.

 So he made those mods in the little garage he was living in.